 To create and give life to such special beings, he needed to create a place for them to live.
 As an all-powerful God who could create everything simply by speaking it into existence, he still took great care to create a world that would be a joy and a blessing for humans to live in.
 He took so much care that this almighty God spent over 5 days to prepare for his special creation, mankind.

 When everything was finally ready, it was time for God to create mankind.
-But before he did, he shows just how special they are as he introduces them with an exhortation within himself: “Let us make mankind in our image, in our likeness, so that they may rule over the fish in the sea and the birds in the sky, over the livestock and all the wild animals, and over all the creatures that move along the ground” (Genesis 1:26).
+But before he did, he showed just how special they were as he introduced them with an exhortation within himself: “Let us make mankind in our image, in our likeness, so that they may rule over the fish in the sea and the birds in the sky, over the livestock and all the wild animals, and over all the creatures that move along the ground” (Genesis 1:26).
 And so God created his precious mankind, both male and female, in the very image of God, that is, in God’s image of perfection and holiness.
-He shows yet again just how special his creation of mankind is to him by describing it with poetry (Genesis 1:27) and by using the whole next chapter to describe how and why he created both male and female (Genesis 2:1-25).
+He showed yet again just how special his creation of mankind was to him by describing it with poetry (Genesis 1:27) and by using the whole next chapter to describe how and why he created both male and female (Genesis 2:1-25).

 “I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”